Unfortunately, sexual harassment in the workplace is a reality that all employers may have to face.

 However, other acts, such as rape, are certainly sexual assault, abuse and harassment.

-It is important to note that assault is a criminal act and should be reported as such.
+It is important to note that both harassment and assault are both criminal acts.

 Legal implications of sexual harassment in the workplace